lupantech/ineqmath/README.md

 ./data_reformulation.sh
 ```

-Then, you can find the reformulated data in the `reformulated_data/LABEL/reformulated_data.json` file where `LABEL` is the label you set in the `data_reformulation.sh` file.
+Then, you can find the reformulated data in the `reformulated_data/LABEL/reformulated_data.json` file, where `LABEL` is the label you set in the `data_reformulation.sh` file.

 **We are excited to see more data generated from this pipeline as an extension of the IneqMath dataset!
 Please feel free to share your generated data with us!**